 5.5 General Practice Supervisor of the Year Award

-5.5.1 The General Practice Supervisor of the Year may be nominated by:
+5.5.1 The General Practice Supervisor of the Year may be nominated by a:

 5.5.2 This award will be judged on the following criteria:

-5.5.3 The winner of the General Practice Supervisor of the Year Award will receive an educational scholarship valued at $5000 and be profiled in a College publication.
+5.5.3 The winner of the General Practice Supervisor of the Year Award will be profiled in a College publication.

-5.5.4 To be eligible for the General Practice Supervisor of the Year award, the nominee must be a level 1 RACGP trainer in terms of the RACGP Standards for GP Education and Training: Trainers and Training Posts, as current from time to time, or equivalent, and will therefore be a GP with responsibility for registrars in training in a clinical setting.
+5.5.4 To be eligible for the General Practice Supervisor of the Year award, the nominee must be an Australian General Practice Training (AGPT), Fellowship Support Program (FSP) or RVTS accredited supervisor under the terms of the RACGP Standards for general practice training.
+RACGP Standards for GP Education and Training: Trainers and Training Posts, as current from time to time, or equivalent, and will therefore be a GP with responsibility for registrars in training in a clinical setting.
 The trainer takes responsibility for clinical education and placement management.
 This includes the role of a general practice supervisor and mentor.

 5.5.6 A Nominator cannot nominate more than one nominee in this award category.

 5.5.7 Nominees for the award category of “General Practice Supervisor of the Year” must be current financial members of the College and hold current unconditional medical registration with the Australian Health Practitioner Regulation Agency.